pcfens/vascan2014/README.md

 You'll also need the SSH keypair you plan on using stored in `AWS_KEYPAIR_NAME`.

+You'll need to change the subnet ID, security group, and ami in master/Vagrantfile and in nodes/compute.tf before things will work reliably too.

 Running the example in AWS will incur some cost.
 It should be fairly easy to convert everything so that it runs entirely in Vagrant + VirtualBox.